This is an example of an internationalized (I18N) and localizable (L10N) Struts2 Application.

 Let's take global.properties as an example.

 The strings written here are default and used when global_xx.properties for a language specified in a request from a user does not exist.
-In this sample, english strings are written in this file.

-is_what_you_typed=is what you typed.
+title=I18N Sample with Struts2 message=Message submit=Submit is_what_you_typed=is what you typed. back=Go back

 The Japanese string resource file name should be global_ja.properties.